jasielmacedo/Ssx-php-framework/README.md

 All erros messages does not trigger any kind of Exception but you can find all errors in your errors_log.
 The idea is change this in the future to improve debugs.

+And finally: My english is horrible, i know!
+Sorry for that!